Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 Because heirlooms often need more days to mature, maximize your season:

-Don't plant too early into cold soil—this delays more than it helps
+- Don't plant too early into cold soil, as this delays growth more than it helps

 Accept Some Challenges